Learn What You Need to Know About Your Injury and Disability Claim.

 Many of our clients have already given a statement when they come in to see us for the first time, and it's usually not a big deal.
 If there is a mistake, or misunderstanding, we can address it.
 But, there are cases where a mistake filled statement makes it hard for us to help our client.
 So, we hope this article helps you.

 If you have a serious injury claim, and you are not sure about who you should talk to, contact us.
-The least we can do is get you oriented so you know where to stand, and if your case is the kind we handle, we are happy to help you through the process.
+We can help you know where to stand, and if your case is the kind we handle, we can work with you to get the best possible result.

 Who pays my medical bills after an Oregon auto collision?